 The horse is a non-ruminant herbivore that is specifically designed to take advantage of forages as its primary dietary source.
 Forage, in the form of pasture grasses and hay, is not dietary fluff, but rather packed with essential nutrients including energy, protein, vitamins, minerals and fiber.
 It is the best foundational feed source for a growing horse.
 The natural rhythm of the foal correlates beautifully with nature.
 When he is still nursing, yet just starting to experiment with adult feed, is when the spring grass is popping up across the country.
 This is not coincidental but rather nature’s perfect way of ensuring that correct nutrition is available for his evolving body.

 It is imperative to make sure that the weanling has a strong dietary foundation and any nutritional gaps are filled in prior to the stress of weaning.
 With increased levels of cortisol circulating, an immature immune system can more easily be suppressed leaving the weanling susceptible to illness.
 An ounce of prevention is worth a pound of cure to ensure the weanling does not fall ill and need to be doctored during an already stressful, immune-compromised time period.
 As soon as the foal can nibble grass, add Platinum Performance® Equine to his diet.
 This omega-3 essential fatty acid supplement is complete with vitamins, minerals and antioxidants.
 Platinum Performance® Equine offers ingredients to support all areas of health including the digestive and immune systems, as well as provides critical nutrients for growth and development.
-Omega-3 essential fats offer a multitude of health benefits including a reduction in systemic inflammation.
-Platinum Performance® Equine is ideal to prepare the weanling for the stresses of weaning.

 Nutrition has a direct impact on the current and also future health of the horse.
 It certainly offers support to the foal’s immune and digestive systems, but the diet is notably linked to the future athletic potential of the growing horse.
 There are many physical changes happening during the general weaning stage.
 Muscle is being added onto a skeletal system that is undergoing fast modifications.
 Bones, tendons and ligaments are strengthening and hardening.
 Optimal bone and soft tissue development are greatly influenced by nutrition.
 This rapid developmental time is when young horses are most vulnerable to developmental orthopedic diseases (DODs).
 The DODs collectively refer to problems in the bones, joints and soft tissues of young horses, which include osteochondrosis, osteochondrosis dessicans, physitis, cervical malformations, contracted tendons and angular and flexural limb deformities.
 There are genetic and environmental factors that contribute to DODs, but nutrition has been shown to have influence as well.
 Some of the nutritional factors linked to DODs include an abnormal or inverted ratio of calcium to phosphorus, copper and zinc deficiencies, excessive body condition and rapid growth rate due to overfeeding.
 Supplying these minerals in the correct amount and ratio and monitoring body condition may be influential in preventing DODs.